 Coaching sessions last for 50 minutes.
 The coach is available in between sessions for occasional, brief (under 10 minutes) phone calls and emails in order to provide support if you are stuck or should something urgent occur.
 Calls over 10 minutes in length will be billed accordingly.

 What if I am unable to keep an appointment?

-If you are unable to keep a scheduled coaching appointment, you will be offered the option to reschedule provided that you have given your coach 48 hours’ notice of the cancellation.
+If you are unable to keep a scheduled coaching appointment, you will be offered the option to reschedule provided that you have given your coach 48 business hours’ notice of the cancellation.
 No refunds will be provided.

 Everyone is using videoconferencing (e.g., Zoom) these days.
 Why are you offering traditional phone calls?